 Immunisation against chickenpox is provided free of charge to children under the National Immunisation Program Schedule.

 In Victoria, immunisation against chickenpox is free for:

-- children at 18 months -- immunisation against chickenpox is given as the combination MMRV vaccine.
-Children who have had chickenpox should still receive the combination vaccine
+- Children at 18 months – immunisation against chickenpox is given as a combined vaccine containing protection against measles, mumps, rubella and varicella (MMRV).
+Children who have had chickenpox should still receive the combination vaccine.

 People who should be immunised against chickenpox